ibm-cloud-docs/vpc/file_storage_vpc_view.md

 # Viewing file shares, share bindings, and mount targets
 {: #file-storage-view}

-You can view all file shares, their bindings and mount targets in the console, retrieve their information from the CLI, with the API, or Terraform.
-You can retrieve information for all shares, bindings, and mount targets, or just the information of a specific resource.
+View {{site.data.keyword.filestorage_vpc_short}} shares, accessor share bindings, and mount targets by using the console, CLI, API, or Terraform.
 {: shortdesc}

 ## Viewing file shares, share bindings and mount targets in the console